open-mmlab/mmengine/docs/en/tutorials/optim_wrapper.md

 In the above example, we set a learning rate of 0.01 for the backbone, while another learning rate of 1e-3 for the head.
 Users can pass a list of dictionaries containing the different parts of the model's parameters and their corresponding hyperparameters to the optimizer, allowing for fine-grained adjustment of the model optimization.

-In MMEngine, the optimizer wrapper constructor allows users to set hyperparameters in different parts of the model directly by setting the `paramwise_cfg` in the configuration file rather than by modifying the code.
+In MMEngine, the optimizer wrapper constructor allows users to set hyperparameters in different parts of the model directly by setting the `paramwise_cfg` in the configuration file rather than by modifying the code of building the optimizer.

 ### Set different hyperparamters for different types of parameters